monome/iii/README.md

 The "mode" is indicated by the startup light pattern.

 - particles: this is standard monome/serial mode, compatible with norns, serialosc, ansible, etc.
 - plasma: iii mode with a blank script.
-Note that if a script is present in flash, the plasma will not be shown as the script will launch immediately.
+- something else: previously uploaded iii script.

 To change the mode, hold down key 0,0 (top left) while powering up the device.

-If a script is currently stored (or locking up the device) holding the 'change mode' key while booting will erase the script and start iii clean.
-If the 'change mode' key is held while booting with a blank script, it will toggle into monome/serial mode.
+To force-clear a script, switch _into_ iii mode while holding down the key for two full seconds.
+(This may be helpful for debugging a locked-up script).

 ## diii